gatsbyjs/gatsby/docs/blog/2019-11-19-gatsby-brings-speed-to-mediacurrent-com/index.md

 ## Why Gatsby

 Luckily, our team had been researching and testing Gatsby as a potential solution for our site’s front-end woes.
-We realized Gatsby is an ideal fit for our front-end for its ability to compile quickly and its component display flexibility.
-Other features of Gatsby that appeal to us include:
+We realized Gatsby was an ideal fit for our front-end due to its ability to compile quickly and its component display flexibility.
+Other features of Gatsby that appealed to us included:

 - A robust plugin system that easily integrates with Drupal and other systems
 - React and GraphQL-based